- ✓ Extremely flexible

 To achieve this using TPU material, print at lower layer heights, ensuring they are in the range of 0.1mm to 0.2mm.
 At the lower layer height, there is a requirement for less plastic and that means that the extruder feeds at a lower rate which eases the burden on the filament.

-When designing a part that is flexible and has a requirement to fit on top of another object, it is worth considering using a negative tolerance between the parts.
+Designing a part that is flexible and has a requirement to fit on top of another object, it is worth considering using a negative tolerance between the parts.
 This will ensure that the flexible part has the ability to stretch comfortably over the other object.

-When using flexible filament such as TPU material, it is important to avoid using rafts.
+Using flexible filament such as TPU material, it is important to avoid using rafts.
 Because the base layers of the rate have a higher rate of extrusion which could lead to problems

 Because TPU material is flexible and elastic, it makes it very sensitive to fast movements such as retractions.
 Therefore, to successful 3D print using the TPU filament, it is crucial that you optimize the retraction settings to limit the movements.
 It’s crucial to begin with a small amount of retraction while using a slower speed to help with any possible oozing from the extruder (hot-end).